 Plating your sausage gravy

-If you are making my biscuits with this sausage gravy, make the biscuits first.
+If you are making my light biscuits with this sausage gravy, make the biscuits first.
 You can make this sausage gravy in the amount of time it will take for the biscuits to bake.
 Once the biscuits finish, split a biscuit (or two) with a fork, and lay them out and ladle on that gravy.

 - 1/2 cup flour

-- 4 cups Cashew Milk, unsweetened
+- 4 cups unsweetened cashew milk (or preferred milk)

 - 3 tbsp pure maple syrup